 Investing in real estate with REIT sector funds can be a good way to get high yields for income purposes.
 REITs usually have at least 100 shareholders, and they're legally required to pay out at least 90 percent of their income to shareholders.

-RWX tracks the Dow Jones Global ex-U.S. Select Real Estate Securities Index, which consists of non-U.S. REIT and other real estate securities.
+RWX tracks the Dow Jones Global ex-U.S. Select Real Estate Securities Index, which consists of non-U.S. REITs and other real estate securities.
 The SEC Yield is 2.90% and the expense ratio is 0.59 percent.

 This fund is a rare breed in that it's one of just a handful of ETFs that are actively managed.
 The management team looks for income securities, such as corporate bonds at or below investment grade, preferred stocks, and convertible securities.
 The SEC Yield for FPE is 5.55% and the expense ratio is 0.85%.

 This high-yield ETF from Invesco is based on the KBW Nasdaq Financial Sector Dividend Yield Index, which consists of financial industry stocks that are known for their consistent dividends.